Comcast/sheens/doc/by-example.md

 requests, with the responses return as messages submitted to the machine.

-For exampe, the demo process `cmd/mcrew` includes internal services to support timers and HTTP requests.
+For exampe, the demo program [`cmd/siostd`](../cmd/siostd) includes internal services to support timers and HTTP requests.
 Alternatively, a process might delegate this functionality to external services such as a pool of HTTP requester or Elasticron.
 Other possibilities, too, of course -- with interesting trade-offs and possible combinations.
 For example, perhaps there is an efficient but slightly less robust internal HTTP and timer services, which are used when requests are marked with a `qualityOfService: "internal"` property.
 Much more to say on this topic.

 ### Timers

-The `cmd/mcrew` process has an internal service that responds to messages like
+The [`cmd/siostd`](../cmd/siostd) program has an internal service that responds to messages like

 ```Javascript
 {"makeTimer":{"in": "2s", "id": "chips", "message": {"likes":"queso"}}}